Accounts Process Executive

 Example: If the total debits in the trial balance equal the total credits, it means the accounts are balanced.

-Q19.
-What is Credit and Debit note ?
+Q. What is a Credit and Debit note?

 Credit note is issued by seller to buyer for refund or adjustment, while debit note is issued by buyer to seller for additional payment or adjustment.